MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/console.md

 ## Editing a flow

-Through the console, users may also create a new flow by pressing the "New flow" button, or edit an already existing one by hovering the cursor over it and pressing the edit button:
+Through the console, users may also create a new flow by pressing the "New flow" button, or edit an already existing one by double-clicking on it, or hovering the cursor over it and pressing the edit button:

 ![Create or edit a flow](./media/console/create-edit-flow.png)

 In both scenarios, the flow designer will be launched; this is where flow creation and editing takes place.

+> [!NOTE]
+> Switching environments is not possible while a flow is being edited.